Hippopus hippopus: Conservation

 Due to being in a shallow water environment, this species is often harvested for its beautiful shell and its meat, consumed in several Pacific and Asian countries.
-However, its extremely slow growth and reproduction makes such harvesting unsustainable: stocks can take several decades to recover after just one harvest.
-Hence, the species is considered overfished in many countries, and may even be extinct in several of them.
+However, its extremely slow growth and reproduction make such harvesting unsustainable: stocks can take several decades to recover after just one harvest.
+Hence, the species is considered overfished in many countries and may even be extinct in several of them.

 Aquaculture operations have started at the National Aquaculture Center (NAC) in Kosrae, Micronesia.
 The private company MMME, which now runs NAC, has provided seed stocks for local community farms.

 The species is less often encountered in the reef aquarium hobby than Tridacna, but is growing in popularity, despite being noted as needing very high levels of artificial light to grow compared to some Tridacna species.

 This species is now part of the IUCN Red List of Threatened Species, and its international trade is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.